RECRUITING & ADMISSIONS

 - Professional Recommendation Form (completed digitally by employer)

-- Evidence of a minimum of one year post-graduate work experience in an applicable finance-related field (e.g. employment certificate, job description of the employer)
+- Evidence of a minimum of one year post-undergraduate work experience in an applicable finance-related field (e.g. employment certificate, job description of the employer)

 - Letter of motivation (in English)